abbassmd/Adblockdns/README.md

 ## 📧Contact

-If you have any questions or comments about this project, you can contact me at abbassmd@proton.me.
+If you have any questions or comments about this project, you can contact me at [Contact](mailto:abbassmd@proton.me).